Why should you buy water aerobics equipment?

 You can have a challenging water aerobics workout without having to use a bulky belt anymore.

-Pros: Leave the bulky belt behind.
-Add extra resistance (or get flotation assistance) to your water aerobics without adding uncomfortable bulk.
+Pros: Add extra resistance (or get flotation assistance) to your water aerobics without adding uncomfortable bulk.
 This flotation belt is low-profile but still effective.
 The soft fabric covers chlorine-resistant EVA foam to keep it comfortable whether it sits against your skin or your suit.
 This supportive flotation belt can adjust to fit comfortably on those with a 20- to 60-inch waist.
 It dries quickly, so you can pack it up and keep it fresh when you’re ready to go.

-Cons: It will ride up if not fit snugly around you.
+Cons: Be sure to fasten this belt securely before you begin exercising, as it will ride up if not fit snugly around you.

 Bottom Line: Instead of a bulky belt, this low-profile flotation belt fits comfortably.
 The soft fabric is comfortable and won’t cause irritation.
 This belt should fit close to perform its best and help you get the water aerobics workout you’re looking for.